Pinnatus Batfish is a genus of saltwater fish, scientifically known as Platax.

 One of the most remarkable and sought after species is the Pinnatus Batfish, also known as the Firebird Fish.
 With a solid black body and a burnt orange/red outline, gliding effortlessly through the aquarium, it is perhaps the most mesmerizing fish to watch.

-Batfish are very personable and engaging fish, and clever (some are known to take food from your hand).
+Pinnatus Batfish is very personable and engaging fish, and clever (some are known to take food from your hand).
 They may look like fragile; little wispy finned fish as juveniles, but given the correct care Batfish can be long-living, large hardy fish.

 In this article, we look at the most popular Batfish species before discussing their care requirements, tank requirements, dietary needs and much more.